Happy Hour

 Research artifacts from the user interviews and surveys

-One point of interest to note was that respondents concerned themselves with the credibility of news pieces, if the context was staying informed, but if they were browsing with a leisurely mindset?
+One point of interest to note was that respondents concerned themselves with the credibility of news pieces when staying informed was the primary goal.
+However, if they were browsing with a leisurely mindset?
 Not so much.
-This lent to a particular dichotomy where the reason for consumption mattered and actually changed their approach for what was needed from the content.

 The interviews and surveys also gave an understanding to what respondents felt were currently missing from news media.
-These findings helped me pivot my concept to integrate socially-driven approach that respondents positively view.
+These findings helped me pivot my concept to approaches respondents viewed positively.

 USER PERSONA